BucknellLaunch/thermal-sensing/docs/api/data-GET-request.md

 ---

-## Requests
+## GET Requests
 The API can be accessed by sending an HTTP request to the endpoint with various parameters.
 The parameters are listed below with a brief description.
 All parameters are optional with the exception of key.
-A building administrator will have access to a unique API key* that he may use to access the API.
+A building administrator will have access to a unique API key that he may use to access the API.
 Parameters can be specified via the query string in the HTTP request.

-\* *At this point the key functionality is not implemented (requests can be made without it)*

 ### Parameters